 My life has been a pattern of seeing potential, creating something from nothing with that vision then moving on, leaving the newly built stage for others to climb on and enjoy or take to another dimension.

-"Some feelings are so passionately real and nothing can bring those feelings back as powerfully as music does when recalling our memory's of good times with friends."
+"Some feelings are so passionately real that nothing can bring them back as powerfully as music when recalling our memory's of good times with friends."

-I learnt late in life a valuable lesson, one that Iʼll share with you because its very relevant to the memories of The Slammer.
+I learnt a valuable lesson late in life, one that Iʼll share with you because its very relevant to the memories of The Slammer.

 The lesson - "In life people donʼt really remember what you say to them or often what you do with them, but they do remember how you made them feel".
 Like your driving test, you wonʼt recall the instructions from that day but youʼll still be able to feel your apprehension from the situation or your best concert you wonʼt remember the song order from the night but you will easily re-visit the excitement you shared with friends.
 The Slammer lives on in this manner - the way it made people feel amongst like-minded music fans from all corners of the South East of England, all buzzing on the music and collective feeling of being at something out of the ordinary that was built on the spirit of the people attending.
 The Slammer gigs won awards as Kentʼs Best Night of the Year two years running, ʼ88 and ʼ89, in the county press and Radio.